unclenachoduh/ex_cldr/readme.md

 ## Output

-The folder "ftl_files" contains the extracted data.
+The folder `ftl_files` contains the extracted data.
 Each file contains the variable/value pairs from the CLDR files with the label "Languages".

 The format for each pair is `var = value`.